 The Suunto M-3 D Compass is a baseplate style adventure compass with a declination adjustment that is optimized for use in forested or mountainous terrain where you can rarely see your destination.
-I’ve been using mine for 4 years, ever since I became really interested in off-trail hiking and navigation and started teaching those skills as a instructor for the Appalachian Mountain Club.
+I’ve been using mine for 10 years, ever since I became really interested in off-trail hiking and navigation and started teaching those skills as an instructor for the Appalachian Mountain Club.

 There are three things that I look for when evaluating a compass for personal use:

 - Is it a baseplate compass?

 - What is the degree of precision on the bezel ring?

 A declination adjustment lets you navigate using map north (also called true north), instead of magnetic north.
 This means that you never have to add or subtract degrees to bearings when translating between the map and a bearing that you want to follow on your compass or from the field to the map.
 Adding and subtracting declination adjustments is a huge source of confusion and errors, for beginners and experts alike, that goes away with a declination adjustable compass.

 With a declination adjusted compass, the needle of your compass still points to magnetic north, but the bearing on your compass bezel is offset using the declination marked on your map, so that the number of degrees that you read off the bezel factors the declination in, without you having to add or subtract degrees in your head.

 Let’s say your declination is 16 degrees west (you find this on your map).
 When you face north and point your compass to magnetic north (put red in the shed), the bearing on your compass will be 344 degrees instead of 360.
 It actually doesn’t matter what direction you face, because the declination adjusted bearing will always be offset by those 16 degrees west, when you put red in the shed.